auen/auto_shotcrete/README.md

 Consequently, it requires that the microcontroller has closed-loop control of all the joints.

+### Structure
+The application is module-based to promote individual development of methods.
+Physical calculations are split into the following modules:

+  - Kinematics
+  - Surface transformation
+  - Pattern generator

 ### Installation
 The framework has been tested with Python 3.7 (32 and 64 bit) on Windows and requires the following modules: